 Above are just four of the 14 sessions from an amazing Kidney Action Week!
 If you missed these sessions, or any others, check out the Kidney Action Week website for the full videos from each day's events.
 You can also watch our very educational Kidney Action Week Congressional briefing, Increasing Kidney Transplants in Communities of Color, which explored the reasons people of color are disproportionately affected by kidney failure, often spend longer on the transplant waiting list, have less access to living donor kidney transplants and often experience shorter survival time of transplanted kidneys.

-We hope you’ll join us for next year’s Kidney Action Week!
+We hope you will join us for next year's Kidney Action Week!

 Kidney Action Week was made possible by the generosity of sponsors Boehringer Ingelheim/Lilly, Otsuka America Pharmaceutical, Inc. and US Renal Care.

 AKF is also grateful to session sponsors AstraZeneca, Alexion Pharmaceuticals, GSK, Horizon Therapeutics plc, Natera, Sanofi Genzyme, Travere and Vertex Pharmaceuticals.